drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Yield

-The yield of a reaction is a percentage that indicates the amount of product actually obtained as compared to the theoretical yield (which is the amount of product predicted to form on the basis of the balanced chemical equation).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/yield-52057572'><i class='fa fa-play' aria-hidden='true'></i></button>The yield of a reaction is a percentage that indicates the amount of product actually obtained as compared to the theoretical yield (which is the amount of product predicted to form on the basis of the balanced chemical equation).
 A yield of 80% is good per step.
 Note that a five step reaction with an average yield of 80% for each step would give an overall yield of only 33%: this shows that overall yields drop off rapidly even with high yields at each stage.
 It may be possible to increase the effectiveness of a given step by changing the experimental conditions such as the reagents, the temperature, the time or the catalysts.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/yield_5_steps.png){: loading=lazy }
 #### Reaction Rate

-Chemical reactions occur at different rates.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reaction-rate-3c1fa418'><i class='fa fa-play' aria-hidden='true'></i></button>Chemical reactions occur at different rates.
 Some reactions are extremely fast while others are very slow, depending on the nature of the reactants and products and the conditions under which the reaction takes place.
 Factors that affect reaction rates include temperature, the concentration of the reactants, the pH, the physical state of reactants, the presence of a catalyst and light.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/rate.png){: loading=lazy }
 #### Product Selectivity

-The result of a reaction between a reactant and a reagent is not always a unique product; multiple competing reactions can take place and produce different products.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/product-selectivity-2f92ad92'><i class='fa fa-play' aria-hidden='true'></i></button>The result of a reaction between a reactant and a reagent is not always a unique product; multiple competing reactions can take place and produce different products.
 Normally for the synthesis of a drug, only one of the products is needed and the reaction is optimized to maximize the formation of the desired compound as far as possible.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/selectivity.png){: loading=lazy }
 #### Regioselectivity and Regiospecificity

-Above we saw that a reaction can yield different products, and these products are not isomers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/regioselectivity-regiospecificity-2e96ad7b'><i class='fa fa-play' aria-hidden='true'></i></button>Above we saw that a reaction can yield different products, and these products are not isomers.
 However, there are reactions that produce isomeric products, such as regioselective reactions.
 A simple example is illustrated below, where the reaction of HBr with propene gives 1-bromopropane and 2-bromopropane (if this regioselective reaction had given only one product it would have been called "regiospecific").
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures